aparna0522/Bookstore/README.md

      - ```http://localhost:8080/books/stats```

 **Note:** to find an ID, please fire a query using POSTMAN, to list all the books ```http://localhost:8080/books``` and find the ID of the book you want to delete.

-<h2> Assumptions: </h2>
-I have used MongoDB Database.
-So, the ID has been generated automatically, and it is unique everytime.